naapeli/Aatu-Selkee-coding-projects/Python projects/flappy bird machine learning/README.md

 This is a machine learning project that uses Python and NEAT to teach flappy bird objects to fly through pipes coming towards them.
+The images used in this projects are drawn by myself apart from the background.

 Here is a picture from the project